• Skip to primary navigation

 Vegan graham crackers cut into squares.

 Then gently move the parchment paper with the graham crackers to a baking sheet.
-I do this by grabbing both sides on the long end and carefully moving them to the baking sheet.
+I grab both sides on the long end and carefully move them to the baking sheet.

 Next, take a fork and poke holes in the crackers.
 This will keep the crackers from puffing up too much.